-Table 1, indicates that on average, higher GDP/capita countries performed poorly relative to low- and middle-income countries, in terms of their cumulative official Covid mortality ranking.
-Average GDP/capita in the lowest mortality quartile is ¼ that of the higher mortality quartile.
-The second worst performing quartile’s average GDP/Capita exceeded the GDP/Capita of the second-best performing quartile by about 1/5.
-Similar observations apply for measures of institutional quality.
-Rule of law, voice and accountability, and government effectiveness are ranked significantly higher for the worst-performing quartile.
+Table 1 indicates that, on average, higher GDP/capita countries performed poorly relative to low- and middle-income countries in terms of their cumulative official Covid-19 mortality ranking.
+The average GDP/capita in the lowest mortality quartile is ¼ that of the higher mortality quartile.
+The second worst-performing quartile’s average GDP/Capita exceeded the GDP/capita of the second-best performing quartile by about 1/5.
+Similar observations apply to measures of institutional quality.
+Rule of law, voice and accountability, and government effectiveness are significantly higher for the worst-performing quartile.

-Intriguingly, almost the opposite patterns characterize the quartiles of cumulative excess mortality, reported in Table 3.
+Intriguingly, almost the opposite patterns characterize the quartiles of cumulative excess mortality, reported in Table 2.
 The lowest excess mortality quartile’s average income/capita is the highest ($ 25,293) of all quartiles.
 Meanwhile, the second-best performing quartile has the lowest average income/capita of all quartiles — less than half of the best performing quartile.
 Average income/capita in the worst excess mortality quartile is only 3/5 of the average income/capita of the best performing quartile.
-The quartile with the lowest excess mortality is also characterized by the best rule of law, voice and accountability, and government effectiveness scores.
+The quartile with the lowest excess mortality is now characterized by the best rule of law, voice and accountability, and government effectiveness scores.

 These observations raise fundamental concerns about the quality of confirmed (or official) cumulative mortality data in Covid-19 times.
-It also challenges simplistic interpretations and generalizations, like the notion that on average, OECD countries failed in dealing with Covid challenges relative to low- and middle-income countries.
-This view might be supported by the quartiles’ average statistics by official Covid mortality, but is mostly rejected when measured using excess mortality data.
-The sharp contrast between the two tables suggests that countries ranked higher in terms of rule of law, voice, and accountability, and government effectiveness are also countries where the gap between the official Covid mortality and the excess mortality is smallest.
+It also challenges simplistic interpretations and generalizations, like the notion that on average, OECD countries failed in dealing with Covid-19 challenges relative to low- and middle-income countries.
+This view is supported by the quartiles’ average statistics when measured using official Covid-19 mortality, but is mostly rejected when measured using excess mortality data.
+The sharp contrast between the two tables suggests that countries which ranked higher in terms of rule of law, voice, accountability, and government effectiveness are also countries where the (mainly positive) gap between the official Covid-19 mortality and the excess mortality is smallest.

-Statistical Analysis of the Gap between Official and Excess Cumulative Covid Mortality, 2020-2021
+Statistical Analysis of the Gap between Official and Excess Cumulative Covid-19 Mortality, 2020-2021

-In order to gain further insight on the gap between official and excess cumulative Covid mortality, we run regressions accounting for the ratio of Cumulative Excess/Official Covid-19 mortalities across countries.
-We run this analysis for two dates; at the end of 2020, and the end of 2021.
-Both regressions control for GDP/Capita and vaccination rates and include a sample of 165 countries.
+To obtain further insight on the gap between official and excess cumulative Covid-19 mortality, we run regressions accounting for the ratio of Cumulative Excess/Official Covid-19 mortalities across countries.
+These regressions are run for two dates; at the end of 2020, and at the end of 2021.
+Our sample composes 165 countries.
+Both regressions control for GDP/Capita and vaccination rates.

-Table 5 provides the estimation of cumulative excess/official Covid-19 mortality (henceforth, E/O) on the level of income (as measured by GDP per capita) and the level of vaccination (the share of people per hundred vaccinated against Covid-19) across 165 countries for 2020 and 2021.
+Table 3 provides the estimation of cumulative excess/official Covid-19 mortality (henceforth, E/O) on the level of income (as measured by GDP per capita) and the level of vaccination (measured as the share of people per hundred vaccinated against Covid-19) across 165 countries for 2020 and 2021.
 The first column shows that, at the end of 2020, the association between E/O and GDP per capita is negative but statistically insignificant.
 In 2021, however, as Covid-19 vaccines became widely available throughout the year for a large number of countries, the association between cumulative E/O and GDP per capita became significant, as did the association between E/O and vaccination in the international sample.
 To put these numbers in context: given the distribution of GDP per capita, the results suggest that the average marginal effects of vaccination for the countries at the 75th percentile level of income ($ 27,936 per capita) is -.43; for the countries at the median ($ 13,111) is -.32, and for the countries at 25th percentile ($ 4,227) is -.25.

-Table 5.
-Regression of Cumulative Excess/Official Covid-19 Mortality across Countries, 2020 and 2021.
+Table 3.
+Narrow Regression of Cumulative Excess/Official Covid-19 Mortality across Countries, 2020 and 2021.